RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Densities for correlated WF methods
 ##############################################################################
 - For single-determinant methods (i.e. HF and Kohn-Sham DFT), the electron density and related properties is straightforwardly derived from the set of canonical orbitals calculated.
 No additional calculations need to be carried out.
 We will here use ORCA to conveniently create a Molden-file from HF/DFT calculations that allows us to
 - In the case of MP2, the correlated density is typically not automatically calculated (due to the additional cost).
-If we want the correlated density we have to ask for it and furthermore we can choose between an unrelaxed and relaxe MP2 density.
+If we want the correlated density we have to ask for it and furthermore we can choose between an unrelaxed and relaxed MP2 density.
 We will use ORCA to perform MP2 calculations and will request calculations of natural orbitals derived from the unrelaxed/relaxed density.
 - For CC methods, only the energy is calculated by default.
 Additional equations have to be solved to define a useful CC density.
 Densities are not always available for all CC truncations.
 - For CASSCF the density is calculated by default due to the variational nature of CASSCF.
 For CASPT2/NEVPT2 the density is typically not available.
 For MRCI we can get a density.
 - For near-Full-CI methods we can usually get the density.
 Here we use ICE-ICE (ORCA), SHCI (Dice and pySCF) and DMRG (Block2 and pySCF) methods using interfaces in ASH.